informatica-unica/lip/setup-git/README.md

 gh auth login
 ```

-and follow the on-screen instructions carefully.
+and follow the on-screen procedure carefully.

 Now your `git` installation is linked with your GitHub account, however `git` still doesn't know who you are.
 For this, run the following commands with username and email of your GitHub account as arguments.